arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 ## Proposed Solution

-Each platforms should provide a tool that can open a connection to a port through a **single specific port protocol**.
-There will be a tool for each supported protocol so, in the end, we will have a "Serial ports monitor", a "Network port monitor", and so on.
+Each platform should provide a tool that can open a connection to a port through a **single specific port protocol**.
+There will be a tool for each supported protocol so, in the end, we will have a "Serial port monitor", a "Network port monitor", and so on.

 These tools must be in the form of command line executables that can be launched as a subprocess.
 They will communicate to the parent process via stdin/stdout, in particular a monitor will accept commands as plain text strings from stdin and will send answers back in JSON format on stdout.
 Each tool will implement the commands to open and control communication ports for a specific protocol as specified in this document.
 The actual I/O data stream from the communication port will be transferred to the parent process through a separate channel via TCP/IP.